Planning Department - Notice of Temporary Adjustments During COVID-19-

 Short Term Rental Accommodations

-The Township is currently completing a review on short term rental accommodations in the Township and conducting extensive research into the matter on other jurisdictions.
-Short Term Rental accommodations are defined in By-law 2018-071 as a dwelling or part of a dwelling that operates or offers three or more bedrooms as a place of temporary residence, lodging or occupancy by way of concession, permit, lease, license, rental agreement or similar commercial arrangement for any period of 30 consecutive calendar days or less throughout all or any part of the calendar year.
+The Township is undergoing a review on short term rental accommodations in the Township and conducting extensive research into the matter on other jurisdictions, obtaining legal input and case law.
+Short Term Rental Accommodations (STRA’s) are defined in By-law 2018-071 as a dwelling or part of a dwelling that operates or offers three or more bedrooms as a place of temporary residence, lodging or occupancy by way of concession, permit, lease, license, rental agreement or similar commercial arrangement for any period of 30 consecutive calendar days or less throughout all or any part of the calendar year.
 Short term rental accommodations shall not mean or include a motel, hotel, bed and breakfast establishments, hospital or similar commercial or institutional uses.

 In order to allow the time necessary to complete this review and for Council to consider land use planning policies and regulations related to Short Term Rental Accommodations, Council enacted an Interim Control By-law that prohibited any new Short Term Rental accommodations after July 18, 2018.
 A link to the Interim Control By-law is found under the Short Term Rental Accommodations.

-Through 2017 and 2018, a number of concerns were raised by the community in relation to STRA’s including conflict with existing residential uses, noise, safety, parking, environmental, zoning, taxation, and enforcement etc.
+Since 2017, a number of concerns have been raised by the community in relation to STRA’s including conflict with existing residential uses, noise, safety, parking, environmental, zoning, taxation, and enforcement etc.

-In February 2019 Council approved staff report DS2019-020 and provided direction for Township staff to prepare land use planning and regulatory (licensing) documents for public consultation and Council consideration.
-Township Staff prepared a draft Licensing By-law that was discussed at the May 22, 2019 Council meeting; however the final licensing by-law will not be brought forward until the planning amendment documents are completed and available for public consultation.
-It is anticipated that a public meeting on these draft documents will be scheduled for late summer-early fall 2019.
+A number of staff reports have been considered by Council and direction has been provided to Township staff to prepare land use planning and regulatory (licensing) documents for public consultation and further Council consideration.
+A draft Licensing By-law was discussed at the May 22, 2019 Council meeting; however any further draft by-laws will not be brought forward until the planning amendment documents are drafted and available for public consultation.
+It is anticipated that a public meeting on these draft planning documents will be scheduled for Spring 2020.

-To submit comments or inquiries to the Township regarding Short Term Rental Accommodations please email
+To submit your comments or inquiries to the Township regarding Short Term Rental Accommodations that will be brought forward to the scheduled Public meeting, please email firstname.lastname@example.org